Cosmic-M/base-test-project/README.md

 GET: /persons/{id} : get person from DB by id <br>
 In service's layer of an app its derives a person from DB by id and <br>
 process his current age.
 Some of significant methods on the service <br>
 layer were covered with tests.
-End-To-End tests are also present. <br>
+End-To-End tests also present. <br>

 <h3>In this APP were used such technologies like:</h3>
 - org.apache.maven, version 4.0.0 <br>